This Paper Flowers Tutorial is the Happy Craft for this week! Cherry blossoms are my favorite, and so I decided to try making some with tissue paper.

 That’s it, you have completed my paper flowers tutorial, and now you have some blossoms that will last forever.
 Create a spot that will show off your masterpiece.
-If your branch happens to break, no worries remove the blooms and reattach them to a new branch.
-Make sure to check out my Magnolia blossom tutorial too.
+If your branch happens to break, no worries, remove the blooms and reattach them to a new branch.

 I’m super-duper happy that my luck is turning around, and my thumb is starting to turn green.
 This project is an excellent resource for paper flowers for a wedding.
 The sky is the limit.
 I hope you enjoyed this tutorial on how to make paper flowers at home.

 - New York Times No-Knead Bread Recipe - April 13, 2021